 - maintain the ability for provider clinicians to request to see patients face-to-face if required

 - use all reasonable diagnostics to exclude cancer (high quality macroscopic and dermoscopic images)

-- provide direct communication with the patient (written or verbal) and referring GP
+- provide direct communication with the patient and referring GP

 - record the point at which, if the patient is discharged back to their GP, this is communicated to them, as the end of the 28-day Faster Diagnosis Standard pathway